Preview Mode Links will not work in preview mode

 Trish

-almost ten years ago
+ten and a half years ago

 I just happened to attend a talk on icons the day before listening to this episode.
 Here are a few tidbits I learned.